 This in-depth degree gives you the opportunity to understand how businesses operate and the ethical and social impact they have on communities.
 An experienced, student-focused team will develop your understanding of this business context and develop the critical business skills that future employers will demand.

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
-The lectures will provide you with a general framework in Business Management, whilst the seminar activities and discussions, in smaller groups, help you to further develop your understanding of the subject.
-In weekly, small group tutorials you work closely with tutors to acquire greater confidence in your own abilities.
+Teaching on this degree is structured into lectures, where all students are taught together, and smaller groups of seminars and tutorials.
+The lectures will provide you with a general framework in Business Management, whilst the seminar activities and discussions, help your understanding and application of the subject.
+In tutorial sessions you will not only develop your understanding of Business Management further, but at times, work together in student led activities.
+Seminars and tutorials are also designed to enhance your leadership and employability skills.

 If you are studying Business Management as a Single Honours degree, in your first year of study there are approximately 12 teaching hours per week, which will decrease to approximately 10 teaching hours per week in your second and third years.
 If you are studying Business Management as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which decreases to approximately 5 teaching hours in your second and third years.